uber-archive/vis-academy/src/docs/kepler.gl/0-setup.md

 ## 2. Setup mapbox access token and start the app

-We create a token for you just for this colab session.
-It will expires end of this week
+We created temporary token for you just for this code lab session.
+It will expire end of this week (June 1 2018).
 ```
 export MapboxAccessToken=pk.eyJ1IjoidWJlcmRhdGEiLCJhIjoiY2poczJzeGt2MGl1bTNkcm1lcXVqMXRpMyJ9.9o2DrYg8C8UWmprj-tcVpQ